 Brand new for 2018

-Get ready for exciting new experiences at National Parks, National Historic Sites and National Marine Conservation Areas this year as Parks Canada swings into a brand new season.
+Get ready for exciting new experiences at National Parks, National Historic Sites and National Marine Conservation Areas this year.

 A touch of rustic luxury awaits this year for campers who want a slice of cabin life, thanks to our new traditional wooden log Trapline cabins which sleep six.
 Climb the ladder to settle down for a night of sweet dreams in the loft, or snooze in the double ‘Captain-style’ bed downstairs.
 Good times guaranteed!
 Make a reservation now.